angels21/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that list all files with names beginning in period and in root dir script that prints the type of the file named iamafile Create a symbolic link  The symbolic link should be created in the current working directory
+a script that list all files with names beginning in period and in root dir script that prints the type of the file named iamafile Create a symbolic link  The symbolic link should be created in the current working directory Create a script that copies all the HTML files from the current working directory